 '''

 parameter Integer nIn=0 annotation(Dialog(connectorSizing=true));

-StepIn inPorts[nIn];
+Step_in inPorts[nIn];

 Step step1(nIn=nIn); // nln=0 changed to nln=nln

 equation

 connect(inPorts, step1.inPorts); // new connect equation

 '''

 2. If a connection line is deleted between one outside and one inside vector of connectors both dimensioned with (connectorSizing) parameters, the connect equation is removed and the (connectorSizing) parameter of the component is set to zero or the modifier is removed.
-Example: Assume the connection line in (3) is removed.
+Example: Assume the connection line in the resulting example in case 1 is removed.
 This results in:

 '''

 parameter Integer nIn=0 annotation(Dialog(connectorSizing=true));

-StepIn inPorts[nIn];
+Step_in inPorts[nIn];

 Step step1; // modifier nln=nln is removed

 '''